celestiaorg/CIPs/cips/cip-peppermint.md

 - [CIP-24](./cip-24.md): Versioned Gas Scheduler Variables
 - CIP-XX: limiting compute per block

 All of the above CIPs are state breaking, and thus require a breaking network upgrade.
-The activation of this network upgrade will be different from future network upgrades, as described in [CIP-10](./cip-10.md).
+The activation of this network upgrade will be different from previous network upgrades, as described in [CIP-10](./cip-10.md).

 ## Rationale

-This CIP provides a complete list of breaking changes for the Peppermint upgrade, along with links to those specs.
+This CIP provides a complete list of breaking changes for the Peppermint upgrade, along with links to those CIPs.

 ## Security Considerations

-This CIP does not have additional security concerns beyond what is already discussed in each of the listed specs.
+This CIP does not have additional security concerns beyond what is already discussed in each of the listed CIPs.

 ## Copyright